Creality K1 review: Pros & cons from a Prusa owner

 The enclosure build quality is mostly great

 If you buy the latest K1 revision or upgrade those aforementioned key components (easy for the extuder, tough for the hotend), you get a fast, mostly reliable, versatile and low-maintenance 3D printer.
-Even better if you root it for full Klipper control.
+An even better one if you root the software for full Klipper control.

-Using Klipper to fine-tine the print experience and send files from your PC to K1 remotely really does make life so much more convenient, while the print results themselves are mostly excellent.
-Though printing below 120mm/s can yield those aforementioned not-so-nice vertical fine artifacts (VFA).
+Using Klipper to fine-tune settings and send files from your PC to K1 remotely really does transform the 3D printing process, while the print results themselves are mostly excellent.
+Apart from some occasional and not-so-nice vertical fine artifacts (VFA).

 PETG-CF air intake

-A PETG-CF print I did for a customer with organic supports
+A PETG-CF print I did for a customer with less wasteful organic supports using Tinmorry filament

-Compared with my beloved Prusa MK3S+, the K1 shows how much 3D printing has evolved – delivering speed, convenience and value in a compact design.
+Compared with my beloved Prusa MK3S+, the K1 shows how much 3D printing has evolved – delivering speed, convenience, reliability and value in a compact design.

 The Creality K1 was priced at £369 at the time of writing this review. £80 less than the K1C, £290 less than the K1 Max AI and £30 more than the K1 SE.